Dr. Lech S. Borkowski

-We continue describing organized criminal activities, which led to expelling us from our jobs in the State School of Music in Zielona Góra and Adam Mickiewicz University in Poznań.
+We continue describing organized criminal activities, which led to expelling us from our jobs at the State School of Music in Zielona Góra and Adam Mickiewicz University in Poznań.

 The person deserving closer scrutiny is Krystyna Karcz, inspector of the Center for Artistic Education (Centrum Edukacji Artystycznej) in the Ministry of Culture.
-I (MG) knew her already in my teenage years, when I participated in pianist competitions or provided accompaniment to my sister playing violin.
+I (MG) knew her already in my teenage years when I participated in piano competitions or provided accompaniment to my sister playing the violin.

 Years went by, whole decades, prime ministers came and went, as did presidents, Red Army troops left Poland, Poland became a member of NATO, Poland entered the European Union, while Karcz remained in the same post.
 This fact is both a symbol and an element of abundant evidence that things have not changed.
 There are plenty of these symbols in contemporary Poland.
 In the neighboring town of Krosno Odrzańskie there are streets named after the Red Army, Communist People’s Army, Defenders of Stalingrad, Communist generals Żymierski and Świerczewski, Communist Border Troops, Communist Association of Fighters for Freedom and Democracy, 40th Anniversary of the Polish People’s Republic.

 The manner in which a person is treated in a Communist and post-Communist society depends on that person’s willingness to serve the dictatorship of falsism, i.e. the entirely falsified public narrative.

 Regardless of the precise words used to describe Poland in the periods before and after 1990, it is the same society with the same system of dependencies, subservience, and discipline, with the same methodology of producing falsehoods and the same methodology of social violence against an individual.
 Most important is not the terminology but membership in a very specific criminal organization.